Redmi Note 3: Software

 The Snapdragon variant (kenzo) runs on an Android based MIUI 7 OS which was updated to MIUI 8 based on Android 6.0 and then to MIUI 10.
 Many custom Android ROMs are available for this device; notable examples are MIUI 9 based on Android 7.0, CyanogenMod 13 and 14 (based on Android Marshmallow and Nougat, respectively), Lineage OS 13, 14, 15, Resurrection Remix OS 8.6 (based on Android 10) and an unstable port of Sailfish OS.
 Custom ROMs based on Android Lollipop, Marshmallow, Nougat, Oreo, Pie, 10, 11 and 12 are also available, like Pixel Experience, ArrowOS, HavocOS, etc.

 The Redmi Note 3 Special Edition (kate) came with MIUI 8 based on Android 6.0 which can be updated to MIUI 10.

 Although both of the Snapdragon-based variants (kenzo and kate) are similar with their ROMs, their firmware aren't compatible with each other and installing the wrong one may brick the device.

 The MediaTek variant (hennessey) runs on MIUI 7, it can be updated to MIUI 9 but didn't get a MIUI 10 update.

 On 21 December 2018, Xiaomi announced the end of software support for the phone.
 In January 2019, it received its final MIUI update.

 Sales

 On 25 August 2016, Xiaomi reported it had sold around 1.75 million units since March 2016.
 It also became the highest-shipped smartphone in India's online market in Q2 2016.
 It also became India's best online selling phone after it sold 2.3 million units until September 2016.

 In September 2017, InsightPortal reported the phone ranked 10th in their list of top ten devices worldwide with a market share of 1.1%.

-Parts provider
+Parts providers

+Redmi Note 3, a stylish smartphone back in 2016, had the following parts providers: